 “To change ourselves effectively, we first must change our perceptions.” ~ Stephen R. Covey

-The end of a year inherently is a time of transition, a good time to assay our perspective.
-Each of us has spent another year in our business and personal lives moving forward, back, laterally and standing still in turn.
+The beginning of a year inherently is a time of transition, a good time to assay our perspective.
+Each of us has just spent another year in our business and personal lives moving forward, back, laterally and standing still in turn.
 Hopefully we have progressed a bit on whatever journey we earlier set ourselves and feel as though our time has been well invested.
-Inevitably, however, we have our regrets, things we would now do differently, take more chances or perhaps fewer depending on circumstance.
+Inevitably, however, we have our regrets, things we now want to do differently, take more chances or perhaps fewer depending on circumstance.

 However we gauge success, the best of us tend to be our most harsh critic.
 If your inner judge is not happy right now, let’s take a small bit of time to give him his due and then to ask him to be quiet.
 Let’s put our mistakes in perspective.

 Mistakes, errors and mishaps are often the best of tutors.
 It is an unfortunate truth we learn best by mistake.
 It is part of our evolutionary make-up: mistakes act as genetic mutations reshaping us into something closer to our real potential.
 So in the name of redeeming our past, we can look at mistakes as a dress rehearsal for better times.
 It is, after all, a mis-take – the very word suggests the possibility of a “do-over.”